Wolf talks dogs, playing interpreter, and surviving fast growth

 One of Wolf’s roles at ShopCreatify is to be a ‘project hero’ for its clients – making sure their needs are met.
 ShopCreatify realized soon after Wolf joined the team just how valuable she is for their interactions with current and potential clients.
 “Wolf can have a conversation with merchants that I’m not even able to have,” says ShopCreatify founder, Ross Allchorn.
 “She’s been a merchant.
 She knows what concerns and pressures merchants deal with.
 She knows what questions to ask them.
 She’s sat in that chair.”

 Wolf acknowledges that she can play a useful role as ‘interpreter’ or ‘mediator’ between the ShopCreatify developers and their merchant clients.
 “Although the merchants and developers are in it together, they do see things differently and it’s hard sometimes to marry the two.
 Often merchants don’t have an understanding of how things hang together on the back-end.
 So it’s helpful if I can hop in and explain using non-technical language and a lot of metaphors.
 And sometimes I’m able to explain to developers why something is important from a merchant’s point of view.
 Trying to balance the different perspectives and priorities is helpful to clients and our own team.”

 Working at Small Pet Select is only the tip of Wolf’s expansive CV and merchant experience.
 Although she majored in political science and economics, Wolf carved herself a niche in the animal world.
 After working in animal rescue and with a vet, she started a service business to assist people to treat and medicate their special needs pets.
-She sold that business in 2011 and founded and ran her own animal products retail business – a brick and mortar store with an online shop – before eventually moving on to Small Pet Select.
+She sold that business in 2011 and founded and ran her own animal nutrition retail business – a brick and mortar store with an online shop – before eventually moving on to Small Pet Select.